0067ED/vue-block/README.md

 # vue-block

-> Helping you build css grid like layout system with the support of old browser like IE9.
+> A Vue plugin helping you build **CSS grid like layout system** with the support of old browser like IE9.

+## Feature

+**vue-block** can provide you:

+- CSS grid like layout system.
+- Really easy to use [API](.#api), especially for new Vue beginner.
+- Support IE9+ and other modern browser which support [CSS calc](http://caniuse.com/#search=calc).
+- [Functional component](https://vuejs.org/v2/guide/render-function.html#Functional-Components), which is statueless and instanceless.

 ## Install